yasnanayabkhi/ME-120-Final-Project/README.md

 Dacomitinib-FtsZ complex using computational approaches, including docking and molecular dynamics.

 FtsZ is an essential protein for cell division in S. Aureus, including methicillin-resistant strains (MRSA).
-Inhibiting FtsZ can essentially stop bacterial proliferation which becomes a potential therapeutic strategies for developing a new antibiotic.
+Inhibiting FtsZ can essentially stop bacterial proliferation which becomes a potential therapeutic target for developing a new antibiotic.

 (ADD MORE LATER)